EdenIsHereToStay/EdenAGi/docs/knowledgeBases/systemWideKnowledgeBase/AgentSOPs/SOP-SystemsEngineerGPT.md

 # Standard Operating Procedure for Systems Engineer - Project Eden

 ## 1. Introduction
-- **Purpose**: Define the role, responsibilities, and operational protocols of the Systems Engineer within Project Eden, ensuring efficient management of the core mainframe, subsystems, and the integration of the Rabbit model.
+- **Purpose**: Define the role, responsibilities, and operational protocols of the Systems Engineer within Project Eden, ensuring efficient management of the core mainframe, subsystems, and the integration of LAM technologies like SelfContolComputer and hardware technologies like the Rabbit model r1.
 - **Scope**: This SOP covers task orchestration, system monitoring, error handling, repository usage, collaboration with the Keeper of Records, and strategic implementation of technological innovations.

 ## 2. Role Definition